Gifted Testing Sarasota therapist

 Cheyanne Matthews, M.A., Certified School Counselor, Registered Mental Health Counselor Intern

 Cheyanne Matthews is a Registered Mental Health Counseling Intern and Certified School Counselor.
 She earned her Master’s Degree in School Counseling from Messiah University and completed post-graduate coursework in Mental Health Counseling at the University of South Florida.
-Cheyanne is currently completing her licensure hours under the supervision of Tara Motzenbecker, LMHC, RPT-S.
+Cheyanne is currently completing her licensure hours under the supervision of Tara Spurr, LMHC, RPT-S.

 Cheyanne comes from a diverse background in both education and mental health settings, with over 10 years of experience working with elementary-aged children and younger.
 She has always been passionate about supporting the whole child and takes an approach that is warm, client-centered, and developmentally appropriate, meeting each child where they are in their unique journey.